Chase & Amex Changes: Navigating A New Points Landscape

 What Should You Do Now?

-If you’d like to reassess your strategy, schedule a time with your Points Wealth Manager.
-We’ll walk through your current card profile, recommend changes to help you stay ahead of the curve, and maximize value every step of the way.
+If Chase or Amex are major players in your profile, this is the time to take action – not out of panic, but with intention.
+This is why we’re encouraging members to re-evaluate their card mix to determine if it makes sense to shift future spending toward another program.
+Please schedule a time with your Points Wealth Manager. – we’ll conduct a data-driven analysis of your current card profile, recommend changes to help you stay ahead of the curve, and maximize value every step of the way.